-Today, tens of thousand of modern polygamists live across the Wasatch Front extending down into central Mexico and up beyond the Canadian boarder.
+Today, tens of thousands of modern polygamists live across the Wasatch Front extending down into central Mexico and up beyond the Canadian border.
 Most of these trace their practice of plural marriage back to Joseph Smith.
 They claim that once polygamy was established among the Latter-day Saints, the practice could never be suspended.
 Some church members may also agree, believing the exaltation requires plurality and that all beings in the celestial kingdom are polygamists.

 Will It Be a Requirement?

 There is no record of Joseph Smith or any other priesthood leader stating that all exalted men are polygamists.
-Statements made between 1852 and 1890, when plural marriage was treated as a commandment, can be easily quoted out of context to create the appearance that church leaders taught that all men in the celestial kingdom would be polygamists.
+However, statements made between 1852 and 1890, when plural marriage was treated as a commandment, can be easily quoted out of context to create the appearance that church leaders taught that all men in the celestial kingdom would be polygamists.

 During the Temple Lot depositions taken in 1892, President Woodruff was asked “if Joseph Smith had ever taught you at Nauvoo or anywhere else during his lifetime, that in order for a man to be exalted in the hereafter, he must have more than one wife?”
 He answered, “I don’t know that I ever heard him make use of that expression or use that form of expression.”1